genebarker/frontaccounting/README.md

 ### Improvements

 Wow, over 5.2K pulls on [docker][7].
 Thank you!
-We've been busy putting together a great new release.
-Hope you like it.
-Cheers.
+We put together a great new release.
+Enjoy.

 - upgraded FA to 2.3.25 (default)
 - upgraded OS to Debian 8.5